jemmyc/GettingDataCourseProject/README.md

 GettingDataCourseProject
 ========================

-Published data from the Human Activity Recognition Using Smartphones Dataset study [1] were recombined, extracted and summarized into a tidy dataset using the procedures outlined below.
+Published data from the Human Activity Recognition Using Smartphones study [1] were recombined, extracted and summarized into a tidy dataset using the procedures outlined below.
 The original study recorded accelerometer and gyroscope signals from a smartphone worn by volunteers perfoming 6 different activities.
 A total of 561 features from the signals were measured.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones